fluffy/4572bis/draft-ietf-mmusic-4572-update.md

 to describe media sessions that use the Transport Layer Security (TLS) protocol [@!RFC5246].

-TLS protocol allows applications to communicate over a channel that provides confidentiality and data integrity.
+The TLS protocol allows applications to communicate over a channel that provides confidentiality and data integrity.
 The TLS specification, however, does not specify how specific protocols establish and use this secure channel; particularly, TLS leaves the question of how to